 The Fund may pay transaction costs when it buys and sells securities or instruments (i.e., "turns over" its portfolio).
-A high rate of portfolio turnover may result in increased transaction costs, including brokerage commissions, which must be borne by the Fund and its shareholders, and is also likely to result in higher short term capital gains for taxable shareholders.
+A high rate of portfolio turnover may result in increased transaction costs, including brokerage commissions, which must be borne by the Fund and its shareholders, and is also likely to result in higher short-term capital gains for taxable shareholders.
 These costs are not reflected in total annual fund operating expenses or in the expense example above, but are reflected in the Fund's performance.
-Because the Fund has not commenced operations as of the date of the Prospectus, there is no portfolio turnover information quoted for the Fund.
+The Fund's portfolio turnover rate for the fiscal year ended August 31, 2024 was 31% of the average value of its portfolio.